CartoDB/dataservices-api/doc/geocoding_functions.md

 UPDATE {tablename} SET the_geom = cdb_geocode_postalcode_point({postal_code_column}, 'USA')
 ```

-## IP addresses geocoder
+## IP Addresses Geocoder

-This function provides an IP address geocoding service, for both IPv4 and IPv6 addresses.
+This function geocodes both IPv4, and IPv6, IP addresses and transforms them into point geometries.
+This is useful if you are analyzing location based data, based on a set of user's IP addresses.

 ### cdb_geocode_ipaddress_point(_ip_address text_)